Prophet's Mosque: History

-Under Muhammad and the Rashidun (622–660 AD)
+Under Muhammad and the Rashidun (622–660 CE)

-The mosque was built by Muhammad in 622 AD after his arrival in Medina.
+The mosque was built by Muhammad in 622 CE after his arrival in Medina.
 Riding a camel called Qaswa, he arrived at the place where this mosque was built, which was being used as a burial ground.
 Refusing to accept the land as a gift from the two orphans, Sahl and Suhayl, who owned the land, he bought the land which was paid for by Abu Ayyub al-Ansari, and it took seven months to complete the construction of the mosque.
 It measured 30.5 × 35.62 m.
 The roof which was supported by palm trunks was made of beaten clay and palm leaves.
 It was at a height of 3.60 m.
 The three doors of the mosque were the Bāb ar-Raḥmah (بَاب ٱلرَّحْمَة, "Gate of the Mercy") to the south, Bāb Jibrīl (بَاب جِبْرِيْل, "Gate of Gabriel") to the west, and Bāb an-Nisāʾ (بَاب ٱلنِّسَاء, "Gate of the Women") to the east.
 At this time point in the history of the mosque, the wall of the qiblah was facing north to Jerusalem, and the Suffah was along the northern wall.
 In the year 7 AH, after the Battle of Khaybar, the mosque was expanded to 47.32 m on each side, and three rows of columns were built beside the west wall, which became the place of praying.
 The mosque remained unaltered during the reign of Abu Bakr.

 Umar demolished all the houses around the mosque, except those of Muhammad's wives, to expand it.
 The new mosque's dimensions became 57.49 × 66.14 m.
 Sun-dried mud bricks were used to construct the walls of the enclosure.
 Besides strewing pebbles on the floor, the roof's height was increased to 5.6 m.
 Umar constructed three more gates for entrance.
 He also added Al-Buṭayḥah (ٱلْبُطَيْحَة) for people to recite poetry.

 The third Rashidun caliph Uthman demolished the mosque in 649.
 Ten months were spent in building the new rectangular shaped mosque whose face was turned towards the Kaaba in Mecca.
 The new mosque measured 81.40 × 62.58 m.
 The number of gates as well as their names remained the same.
 The enclosure was made of stones laid in mortar.
 The palm trunk columns were replaced by stone columns which were joined by iron clamps.
 Teakwood was used in reconstructing the ceiling filza.